 Trendy pizza with hot honey, specialty cheeses, and unique desserts.

 823 Meridian Street

 Follow them on Instagram

-Tucked back on an unexpected corner in a residential neighborhood in East Nashville, Folk restaurant draws in a packed crowd because well.... they are good as Folk! *Please see note at the end of this post for timing of our visit.*
+Tucked back on an unexpected corner in a residential neighborhood in East Nashville, Folk restaurant draws in a packed crowd because well.... they are good as Folk! *Please see the note at the end of this post for the timing of our visit.*

 Note: Here at Food & Flowers we had a reservation for Folk set for March 7th, 2020 to celebrate a special birthday.
 March 2nd and into the night of March 3rd a deadly tornado hit Nashville, TN.
 We were devastated and so was the restaurant industry.
-Many of our favorite places in East Nashville and Germantown were deeply effected.
+Many of our favorite places in East Nashville and Germantown were deeply affected.
 Luckily FOLK was untouched and we were able to keep our reservation and support a local restaurant through this terrible time.
-We had brunch reservations for Geist on Sunday March 8th, 2020.
+We had brunch reservations for Geist on Sunday, March 8th, 2020.
 It was blown apart by the storms.
 Now a second blow to our Nashville community has hit through the coronavirus shutdown.
 And all the restaurants were on hold for so long.
-Its beginning to open back up slowly and they need us now more than ever.
-FOLK has a takeout service and I encourage readers, if you are willing to support our local restaurant scene and its workers by ordering.
+It is beginning to open back up slowly and they need us now more than ever.
+FOLK has a takeout service and I encourage readers if you are willing to support our local restaurant scene and its workers by ordering.
 We cannot lose our most cherished places and workers who help bring us such delicious food.